pbabbicola/go-monitor/README.md

 # Go Monitor

+## Disclaimer

+This is a code homework I got from some company.

 ## Known issues and other comments

 Sometimes, there is a goroutine hanging around when you terminate the program.
 I haven't had time to profile it in depth.
 I'm pretty sure it's because I used a "fire and forget" go routine for the database writes, but I should have used another producer - consumer for the writes.
+That's a to-do.

+You can batch the json to read it.
+It should be sufficient for now though.

 The dockerfile is a bit clunky but it should do the job.